RudyMartin/dsai-2024/rps_files/readme.md

     - Based on the model's output, adjust the images accordingly.
     - Save the adjusted images for the next step.

-### Step 4: Process Adjusted Images and Get LLM Suggestions
+### Step 4: Process Adjusted Images with Baseline and then Get LLM Suggestions from Confusion Matrix and other data.
 1. **Input**: Adjusted images.
 2. **Action**: Run the adjusted images through the raw model again.
 3. **Output**: Take the output and request suggestions from the LLM model.